 I walked to and from school from Kindergarten on (it was at least a half mile…if not a mile each way).
-I don’t recall my mother tearfully waving goodbye or praying that I would make it to school free from harassment from child predators, text messaging motorists or boys with bad intentions.
+I honestly don’t recall my mother tearfully waving goodbye or praying that I would make it to school free from harassment from child predators, text messaging motorists or boys with bad intentions.

-Did she have these fears?
 I’m sure somewhere in the back of her mind, they were there.
+Small whispers that she likely brushed aside quickly as irrational.
 She’s not around anymore, so I can’t really ask…but I think any good mom fears a tad for her children when they walk off into the wild away from Mama Bear.

 It’s a different world we live in today.
-Or maybe…it’s the same world but with a 24/7 news cycle.
+Or perhaps…it’s the same world but with a 24/7 news cycle.
 I don’t know, I’m not here to debate whether the media or the scariness of our world today is the chicken or the egg.

 Letting them go hungry so they can learn that it’s not always pizza and ice cream, and that is something they are going to have to deal with.

 Learning not to let those emotions pass across my face because I need to project to my child something I am no fully sure of myself yet.
 That he is ready, that I am ready and that he should go forth because it’s time to let the little birdie fly.

 Was my mom scared all of those years ago?
-I feel pretty confident she was.

 It was a different day and time and the risk of having me walk by myself to school was worth the confidence and lesson it taught me.
 We take different risks nowadays, but they still require a level of bravado.
 A bit of a facade on the part of the parent.